-For a true farm-to-table experience, we offer a variety of products in our Farm Store, grown or pasture-raised right at Gale Woods Farm.
-Availability and selection does vary throughout the seasons.
-Sign up for the Gale Woods Farm Newsletter to stay current with news, availability of current and incoming farm products, specials, and upcoming events happening on the farm.
+For a true farm-to-table experience, we offer a variety of products in our Farm Store that are grown or pasture-raised right at Gale Woods Farm.
+Availability and selection varies throughout the year.
+Sign up for the Gale Woods Farm Newsletter to learn about current and incoming farm products and specials.

 The hens lay a mix of brown, white and blue-green eggs.
 They are raised cage-free without hormones or antibiotics.
 They are fed conventional grain and discarded garden and grocery produce.
 You can stop by the farm store and pack your own eggs by the dozen or individually.
 Bring your own carton from home or buy a new carton for $0.75.
 Due to the popularity of our eggs, there is a one-dozen limit per household per day.

 |Grade A Eggs||Per egg||Pack a dozen||Buy a dozen|

 The chickens are raised on pasture in portable pens.
 Chicks are purchased and raised for 10–12 weeks.
 They roam during the day eating grass, bugs and worms and are penned at night for protection from predators.
 They are fed grain from local farms transitioning to organic (chemical-free, but uncertified) and receive no hormones or antibiotics.
 Chickens are processed in July or August.

 Bronze breasted and eastern white turkeys are raised at Gale Woods.
 The baby poults arrive in June.
 After three weeks inside, they live on pasture until Thanksgiving.
 They are fed grain from farms transitioning to organic (chemical-free, but uncertified) and receive no hormones or antibiotics.
 Whole, fresh (not frozen) turkeys are available for pick-up the week of Thanksgiving.